Skip to main content

 A/V FS

-is a parallel scale out HA SAN file system for managing storage arrays
+is a parallel scale out HA SAN file system to manage raid arrays

 AVFS Audience icon